superfly/docs/blueprints/resilient-apps-multiple-machines.html.md

 ### Add more Machines yourself

-If your app doesn't already have multiple Machines with autostart/autostop, then you can set it up yourself.
+If your app doesn't already have multiple Machines with autostop/autostart configured, then you can set it up yourself.
 You can create any number of Machines to both meet user demand and provide redundancy against host failures.

-#### 1. Set up autostart/autostop
+#### 1. Set up autostop/autostart

-Use autostart/autostop to tell the Fly Proxy to start and stop Machines based on traffic.
+Use [Fly Proxy autostop/autostart](/docs/launch/autostop-autostart/#apps-that-shut-down-when-idle) to automatically stop and start Machines based on traffic.
 Keep one or more Machines running in your primary region if you want to.
 Example from `fly.toml` config:

 ```toml
 [http_service]